|

 by Norcross and Quinn.
 Softcover, 285 pp, A Lindsey reprint / 1942 edition.

-An excellent overview of sheetmetal theory, layout, jigs and fixtures, forming, joining and fitting, written by the editor of Aviation magazine and the naval office in charge of the Aviation Trades Center.
-Read more...
+An excellent overview of sheet metal theory, layout, jigs and fixtures, forming, joining and fitting, written by the editor of Aviation magazine and the naval office in charge of the Aviation Trades Center in New York.

 |